What Does the Bible Say About Thoughts?

 Regarding the morality of thoughts, the Bible makes it clear that sinful thoughts are just as significant as sinful actions.
 Jesus, in the New Testament, elevated the understanding of sin by teaching that harboring sinful thoughts, like anger or lust, is morally equivalent to committing sinful deeds.
 This perspective calls for a high level of self-awareness and moral responsibility regarding our thought life.

-See also What Does the Bible Say About Wearing Black?
+See also What Does the Bible Say About Planning?

 The Bible also offers wisdom on directing our thoughts.
 In Philippians, Paul advises believers to focus their minds on things that are true, noble, right, pure, lovely, and admirable.
 This guidance suggests a proactive approach to thought life, filling our minds with positive and godly thoughts rather than merely trying to avoid negative ones.